pavrekgames/Cubes-VS-Spheres-TowerDefense/README.md

   - Pear cube (Pear) - This cube is waiting for an enemy and when the sphere is close the pear cube goes to the enemy and kills him.
   - Cherry cube (Cherry) - This cube after some seconds kill all enemies in a certain range.
   - Pepper cube (Chilli Pepper) - This cube kills all enemies in the line.
-  - Fire Stump cube - TThis cube increases the damage of bullets when the bullets went through it.
+  - Fire Stump cube - This cube increases the damage of bullets when the bullets went through it.

 2. Various spheres (zombies)
   - Simple sphere - This sphere is slow and has default health.